-Full-time or part-time (half-time or more) permanent, probationary, and time-limited employees are eligible for military leave.
+Full-time or part-time (half-time or more) permanent, probationary, trainee and timelimited employees are eligible for military leave.

-Temporary and part-time (less than half-time) are not eligible for military leave.
+Temporary, intermittent, and part-time (less than half-time) are not eligible for military leave.

-Although temporary employees are not eligible for military leave benefits, they are covered under the reinstatement policies.
+Note: Although temps are not eligible for military leave benefits, they are covered under the reinstatement policies.